From Central Arkansas Model Railroad Club

 Modular railroading is a manifestation of the train hobby in group setting, which is especially useful to families with no room for a full-size layout at home.
 By creating a four-feet-long module, a family can transport it to the TOH site, set it up along with other modules, and have a lot of fun in a day.
 The club wants this modular layout to grow, so it encourages existing members and new members to propose new modules, build them, and expand its footprint.
 Experienced club members assist "newbies" in building and decorating a module as a fun-to-do, family-friendly activity.
 The train hobby engages the imagination and builds pride in achievement in youngsters who can rightfully say, "I made this!"

-HO-scale Layout - THOMAS
+HO-scale Layout with Four Tracks - THOMAS

 Club members Don Hansen and Mike Mottler created a four-track, fold-away, door-top-based layout for HO-scale THOMAS trains.
 Thomas, Percy, James, Emily, and Gordon locomotives are ready for duty on command.
 This layout was designed for hands-on operation by kids with four separate control stations - one for each track.
 Youngsters who successfully run the trains during Train Open House events earn a JUNIOR ENGINEER certificate from CAMRC for display in their room or train room.